Jaeha0526/alphazero_clique/README.md

 - `--eval-threshold 0.55`: Updates the best model if win rate exceeds 55%
 - `--num-cpus 4`: Uses 4 CPU cores for parallel processing (default: 4)
 - `--game-mode symmetric`: Sets the game mode (default: "symmetric")
+- `--experiment-name`: Name of the experiment for organizing data and models (default: "default")

 ### CPU Usage
 - The default value of 4 CPU cores is optimized for MacBook Air (which typically has 8 cores)